Upgrading

 |---|---|

 You do not run a “migrate” command before or after upgrading.
-The server applies the schema during boot, before it starts accepting requests.
+The server applies pending migrations during boot, before it starts accepting requests.

 Rollback Procedure